mohamedkaba4/Mavencrest-Disaster-Recovery/README.md

 Disaster recovery orchestration for the Mavencrest Azure container platform.

-This repository handles a full recovery using two authoritative source repositories:
+This repository handles a full recovery using two repositories as its source of truth:

 - `MavencrestAzure` — Terraform IaC
 - `E-commerce` — application source and Docker images